 She was impressively quick.
 She jogged on the spot as she waited for me to catch up.
 I gulped down air and shouted left and up, or right and up, as the next direction.
 We passed through the gate where the French school children had caused the delay the day before, and she darted ahead.

 She skittered around a group of tourists going out for a walk on the moors, maps and rucksacks to hand.
-They apologised for getting in the way.
+They apologized for getting in the way.

 “No, it’s good, you hold her up,” I said laboriously.